-As already stated in the introduction, Zürich is considered an important financial centre.
-The Global Financial Cities Index 25 attributes an 8th position to the city.
-Zürich has benefited greatly from the Brexit and made a leap of 8 spots ahead since the 23rd edition was released (9th in the 24th edition).
-While London still comes first, Zürich is the second strongest European city in the index, represented in the top 15 of 4 (out of 5) areas of competitiveness.
+The Global Financial Cities Index 26 attributes the 14th place to Zurich, which loses its position in the top 10, being overtaken by Shenzhen, Dubai, and Sydney.
+While London still comes first, Zurich is the second strongest European city in the index, represented in the top 15 of 4 (out of 5) areas of competitiveness.

 The Global Power City Index 2019 ranks Zürich 5th in terms of economy, again only a few spots behind London.
 Similarly, the Ipsos Top Cities 2017 index ranks it 6th in terms of business.
 This index benchmarks cities in terms of living, working in and visiting.